Renogy 24/7 AI Agent | 6AM to 5PM PT Live Chat | Submit a Case Anytime Contact Us

 Solar Gel Batteries: Everything You Need to Know

-What is a gel battery and how does it work?
+What is gel battery and how does it work?

 A gel battery is a type of lead-acid battery that uses a gel electrolyte instead of a liquid.
 The gel is created by mixing sulfuric acid with silica, resulting in a thick, paste-like substance that is more stable and less likely to leak.
 This design makes gel batteries safer and more durable, making them ideal for various applications, including solar energy systems.